SaeedYasin/SaeedYasin/README.md

 <h3 align="left">I'm a Developer, Tech Enthusiast and Thinker...</h3>
 <p align="left">
-- 🔭 I am currently working on various projects and playing around with my <a href="http://saeedyasin.github.io" target="blank">portfolio website</a> <br />
+- 🔭 I am currently working on various projects and playing around with <br />  my <a href="http://saeedyasin.github.io" target="blank">portfolio website</a> <br />
 - 🌱 I’m currently learning everything (always improving) <br />
-- 👯 I’m looking to collaborate with other developers to create awesome open source projects <br />
+- 👯 I’m looking to collaborate with other developers to create awesome <br />  open source projects <br />
 - 🥅 New Year Goals: Contribute more to Open Source projects <br />
 - ⚡ Fun fact: I love to talk about the universe and other big ideas <br />
 </p>